Kern Community Foundation Scholarship FAQs

 When will I be notified about the outcome of my application?

-Awards for each scholarship vary but they range from $500 to $3,000.
+Awards for each scholarship vary, ranging from $500 to $3,000.

 What will my scholarship pay for?